President & Co-Owner

 Certified PT, AAFA, IFA, AAAI, ISMA

-Personal Trainer, Strength and Aerobics Instructor, Tai Chi Instructor, Mat Science (Pilates) Instructor, Weight Training Consultant, Aquatics Instructor, Aquatics Rehab Instructor, Weight Management Certified, Certified Holistic Health Consultant
+Personal Trainer, Strength and Aerobics Instructor, Tai Chi Instructor, Mat Science (Pilates) Instructor, Weight Training Consultant, Aquatics Instructor, Aquatics Rehab Instructor, Weight Management Certified, Life Wellness Coach

-Trained in several fields including physical therapy, chiropractics and emergency medicine, and certified as a Fitness Professional, LynnAnn has spent 26 years in the field of Health and Exercise Physiology, 16 of them with Green Mountain.
+Trained in several fields including physical therapy, chiropractics and emergency medicine, and certified as a Fitness Professional, LynnAnn has spent 38 years in the field of Health and Exercise Physiology, 26 of them with Green Mountain.
 An energetic and inspirational leader, she heads up our fitness department, lending her own special touch and motivational skills to help women learn to love physical activity.
-LynnAnn is adept at providing personalized fitness programs that make all the difference in “taking it home and making it work.”
+Through her personal training and L.I.F.E.
+(Lifestyle Integration for Empowerment) program, LynnAnn provides personalized fitness programs and strategies needed to facilitate changes that make all the difference in “taking it home and making it work.”

 Inspired to live a healthy lifestyle by the example her parents set, LynnAnn ran track and swam competitively from age 10 through high school.
 Her drive to share her enthusiasm for healthy living set her on a path of education and experience that equipped her as a tremendous motivator.

-You’ll see LynnAnn starring on Green Mountain’s upper, lower body and Green Mountain Express workout videos, trying to keep a straight face as she takes you through the routines.
+You’ll see LynnAnn starring on Green Mountain’s upper, lower body strength training, Green Mountain Express, Cardio on the Stability Ball, and Morning Momentum workout videos, trying to keep a straight face as she takes you through the routines.
 At the end, though, her true self wins out, giving you a glimpse of her warmth and humor and her commitment to the success of our participants.

 B.S.
 Health and Physical Education, Lock Haven University of Pennsylvania